Indian captain killed in Kashmir as clashes escalate – DW – 08/14/2024

 Indian captain killed in Kashmir as clashes escalateAugust 14, 2024

-The Indian army said on Wednesday that one of its captains succumbed this injuries during clashes with suspected rebels in an Indian-administered district in the disputed Kashmir region.
+The Indian army said on Wednesday that one of its captains succumbed to his injuries during clashes with suspected rebels in an Indian-administered district in the disputed Kashmir region.

 The army said in a post on X, formerly Twitter, that all officials "salute the supreme sacrifice of the braveheart Captain Deepak Singh, who laid down his life in the line of duty in Jammu and Kashmir and express deepest condolences to the bereaved family."